aliseyfi75/IndustrialControl/README.md

 # IndustrialControl

-Projects of Industrial Control Course, a bachelor course at Sharif University of Technology, Tehran.
+Projects of Industrial Control Course, an undergrad course at Sharif University of Technology, Tehran.